mskcc/remove-variants/README.md

-# mergevariants
+# remove_variants
-This repo helps to merge SNV's and INDEL's from different variant caller's
+This repo helps to remove simple SNV's and INDEL's from maf